I’m sure every parent has experienced a time when their child was completely out of control.

 The teachable moment probably won’t happen during the actual tantrum, but later, when everyone is calm and in better spirits.

 Here are the steps to teach kids how to be able to calm down and handle their emotions.

 1. Teach Calm Down Strategies While Calm

-The first step to teaching your child how to calm down is to show them the skills when they are already calm.
+The first step is to demonstrate calming down strategies at a time when they are already calm.

 I’ve never had a drug-free birth, but I’ve spoken with mamas who have, and they’ve told me that it wouldn’t be possible without the birthing classes.

 Practicing the coping skills when they’re calm… before they are actually in labor.

 It’s really important that you work on calming skills with your kids at a calm time.